Skip to main content

 Alphabetic Index and Tabular List

-The ICD-10-CM is divided into the Alphabetic Index and Tabular List
+The ICD-10-CM is divided into two main part,

 • Diseases